mozilla/sumo-tests/README.md

 Getting involved as a contributor
 ------------------------------------------

 We love working with contributors to fill out the Selenium test coverage for sumo-tests, but it does require a few skills.
-You will need to know some Python, some Selenium and you will need some basic familiarity with Github.
+You will need to know some Python, some Selenium and you will need some basic familiarity with GitHub.

-If you know some Python, it's worth having a look at the Selenium framework to understand the basic concepts of browser based testing and especially page objects.
-Our suite uses [Selenium WebDriver][webdriver].
+If you know some Python, it's worth having a look at the Selenium framework to understand the basic concepts of browser-based testing and especially page objects.
+Our suite currently uses [Selenium RC][rc].

 If you need to brush up on programming but are eager to start contributing immediately, please consider helping us find bugs in Mozilla [Firefox][firefox] or find bugs in the Mozilla web-sites tested by the [WebQA][webqa] team.